A hardy plant that survives on wind-blasted mountain cliffs turns out to have something useful to say about tired brains and tired bodies.

 The Practical Takeaway

 Across the studies here, the strongest, most consistent signal for Rhodiola rosea centers on stress-related and shift-work fatigue, and — more recently — on physical performance under conditions of mental fatigue.
 The clinical trials used doses in the range of roughly 360 to 576 mg per day of standardized extract, typically taken in the morning or at the start of a wakeful period3,5.
-If you're considering it, look specifically for a product standardized to salidroside and rosavin content, ideally matching the SHR-5-type extract used in most of the trials, since generic "Rhodiola powder" rhodiola rosea extract with unverified active compound levels may not behave the same way the tested products did1.
+If you're considering it, look specifically for a product standardized to salidroside and rosavin content, ideally matching the SHR-5-type extract used in most of the trials, since a generic "Rhodiola powder", that is rhodiola rosea extract with unverified active compound levels, may not behave the same way the tested products did1.

 None of this makes rhodiola a cure for exhaustion, and the systematic review itself noted that trial quality across the field is mixed2.
 If your fatigue is persistent, unexplained, or affecting your daily functioning, talk to your doctor before adding any supplement — especially if you take other medications, are pregnant or breastfeeding, or have a condition affecting your heart or blood pressure, none of which were the focus of these trials.
 For otherwise healthy adults dealing with the specific, familiar drag of shift work, mental overload, or physical exertion, rhodiola is at least one of the better-studied herbal options on the market — which, in a category full of untested claims, counts for something.